-In this post we recognize John Quesnel, Receiver for Retail Food Operations, for his 25 years of service to Middlebury.
-John shares with us the source of his fondest Middlebury memories, some advice on success at Middlebury, and the person that influenced him the most here.
-Read on to learn more about Midd from John’s point of view.
+In this post we recognize Susan Perkins, the Academic Dept. Coordinator for the Psychology Department, for her 25 years of service to Middlebury.
+Susan shares with us her favorite hobbies, the love she has for her family, and some of her fondest Middlebury memories.
+Read on to learn more about Midd from Susan’s point of view

 What did you do prior to work at Middlebury College and where were you located?

 My husband (Gary) and I were co-managers at Lazarus Department Store from 1984-1990.
 We worked alongside my mother, Helen Haerle, who purchased the store and the brick building (now the National Bank) from Stan Lazarus.
 We have lived in Weybridge, since 1980.

 What job titles have you held while working at Middlebury?

 During the last 25 years: Biology Department Administrative Associate (1990-1996); Assistant to the Director of Academic Facilities Planning (1996-1998); Assistant in Academic Administration (1998-2004); Assistant to the VPAA/Provost (2004-2009); Department Coordinator for Psychology & Geography (2009-2014); Department Coordinator for Psychology (2014-present).

 I also worked at the college a bit, prior to 1984: Assistant Department Secretary for Political Science and Sociology-Anthropology (1982, temporary P/T); Department Secretary for Religion, Philosophy, and Teacher Education (1982-83, temporary P/T); and Department Secretary for Political Science and Sociology-Anthropology (1983-84, permanent P/T).

 Take us back to your first year as an employee at the College.
 What were the most significant things happening in your life outside of work then?